tongnie/tongnie.github.io/_pages/about.md

 📣 Recent News
 ======
-- 📢 April 2025:  Our xx is preprinted on arXiv🔥
+- 📢 Apr.
+2025: Our latest survey paper on LLMs for transportation is preprinted on [arXiv](https://arxiv.org/abs/2503.21411)!🔥
-- 📢 March 2025:  Our paper on xxx was accepted by  🎉
+- 📢 Mar.
+2025: Our paper on LLM-enhanced demand estimation was accepted by Transportation Research Part E!🎉
+- 📢 Mar.
+2025: I have two papers accepted by ICLR 2025 workshops.
+See you in Singapore!
+- 📢 Feb.
+2025:
+- 📢 Jan.
+2025: Our work received a lot of inspiring feedback from TRBAM 2025 in D.C.
+Hope to see you all next year!
+- 📢 Jan.
+2025: Our latest research on meta learning-based INRs for cross-city generalization is preprinted on [arXiv](https://doi.org/10.48550/arXiv.2501.11306)! 🔥

 🗂️ Research projects
 ======
 - **Automated Generation of Autonomous Driving Test Scenarios and Adversarial Testing Methods**, 2025.1-2027.12, 300,000 CNY, National Natural Science Foundation of China’s Fundamental Research Program for Young Students.

-Create content & metadata
+📧 Reach out to me
 ======
-For site content, there is one markdown file for each type of content, which are stored in directories like _publications, _talks, _posts, _teaching, or _pages.
-For example, each talk is a markdown file in the [_talks directory](https://github.com/academicpages/academicpages.github.io/tree/master/_talks).
-At the top of each markdown file is structured data in YAML about the talk, which the theme will parse to do lots of cool stuff.
-The same structured data about a talk is used to generate the list of talks on the [Talks page](https://academicpages.github.io/talks), each [individual page](https://academicpages.github.io/talks/2012-03-01-talk-1) for specific talks, the talks section for the [CV page](https://academicpages.github.io/cv), and the [map of places you've given a talk](https://academicpages.github.io/talkmap.html) (if you run this [python file](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.py) or [Jupyter notebook](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb), which creates the HTML for the map based on the contents of the _talks directory).
+I'm happy to discuss and exchange ideas.
+Feel free to contact me if you are interested in my research or would like to collaborate.